 Note : Some themes and plugins may have problems with AMP for WP.
 In that case you need to contact their support team.
 You can also raise a support request on the official plugin page.

-I had personal experience using the Pro version of this plugin and had some issues implementing the layouts.
+I had personal experience using the AMP for WP Pro plugin and had some issues implementing the layouts.
 But benefits outweigh the disadvantages.

 - WP Shortcode Pro – Features and Benefits – A Complete Review

 - [Review] kk Star Ratings – Features, Pros and Cons, Performance Tests

 But if your requirement is to set up a plugin for AMP and forget about the background “code”, then the free version of AMP for WP is enough.

 There are little hiccups here and there on using the best amp plugin for wordpress when using theme frameworks like Thesis.